How will the fast speed be accomplished ?

 - Use small relays, these can be fast (datasheets show 2 msec switching time).
 Using small relays means they take less space on a pcb, so not much pcb area will be needed.

-The architecture is explained in the document.
+The architecture is explained in the architecture document (see Files section).
 Highlights are:

 - All instruction, register, word and memory sizes are 16 bit.

-- There are 8 registers, one of them is the PC.
+- There are eight 16-bit registers, one of them is the PC.

 - The ALU has also decimal instructions (in addition to the normal binary instructions), to support the calculator functions.